FA Cup semi-final draw: Man City face Brighton and Watford draw Wolves | Goal.com

 Man City face Brighton and Watford draw Wolves in FA Cup semi-finals

-Quadruple-chasing Manchester City will face Brighton and Hove Albion in the FA Cup semi-finals at Wembley.
+Quadruple-chasing Manchester City will face Brighton and Hove Albion in the FA Cup semi-finals at Wembley Stadium.

-Both matches will take place on the weekend of April 6 and 7.

-Pep Guardiola's side, five-time previous winners last coming in 2011, progressed to the semi-finals after staging a fine comeback to beat Championship side Swansea City.
+Pep Guardiola's side, who won the last of their five previous FA Cups in 2011, progressed to the semi-finals after staging a fine comeback to beat Championship side Swansea City .

-Solly March's overhit free-kick beat Lions goalkeeper David Martin in stoppage time to draw the visitors level before the Seagulls prevailed 5-4 on spot-kicks after Liam Cooper's miss.
+Solly March's overhit free-kick beat Lions goalkeeper David Martin in stoppage time to draw the visitors level before the Seagulls prevailed 5-4 on spot-kicks after Jake Cooper's miss.

 Manager Chris Hughton said: "All three teams didn't want to draw Man City but I think at this moment we are so pleased to go through and get to a semi-final.
 If we don't think we can win a semi-final there is no point going into it.